Floating IPs

 oxide floating-ip detach --project cafe --floating-ip cola-float

-description: "A favourite.",
+"description": "A favourite.",

-"cola-float",
+"name": "cola-float",

 }